mdbootstrap/mdb-ui-kit/docs/material-design/forms.md

     </tr>
     <tr>
       <td>
-        <code>.mdb-form-group-sm</code>
+        <code>.bmd-form-group-sm</code>
       </td>
       <td>
-        {% markdown %}Added to the `.mdb-form-group`, this will render the combination label/input/help in the smaller variation.{% endmarkdown %}
+        {% markdown %}Added to the `.bmd-form-group`, this will render the combination label/input/help in the smaller variation.{% endmarkdown %}
       </td>
       <td>
         {% markdown %}{% endmarkdown %}